phaze

 03

-Appetite returns first.
-Most people notice it in the second or third week off the medication, sometimes earlier if you stopped from a low dose, sometimes later if you tapered slowly.
+Appetite tends to return first.
+Many people notice it in the second or third week off the medication, sometimes earlier if you stopped from a low dose, sometimes later if you tapered slowly.
 The first signal is usually a meal that does not feel as satisfying as it used to, or a snack you would have skipped a month ago suddenly looking interesting.
 That is normal.
 It is the suppression fading, not a failure of willpower.

-Food noise comes back over weeks, not hours.
+Food noise tends to come back over weeks, not hours.
 The mental chatter about food, the planning of the next meal, the cravings that show up unbidden, was quiet on the drug.
-It returns gradually, often peaking around weeks four to eight, then settling into a baseline that depends on your habits, sleep, stress, and whether you are at a calorie deficit.
+It returns gradually, often building around weeks four to eight, then settling into a baseline that depends on your habits, sleep, stress, and whether you are in a calorie deficit.

-Weight bounces in the first two weeks even before any real fat regain.
+Weight can bounce in the first couple of weeks even before any real fat regain.
 Some of that is water.
 GLP-1s slow gastric emptying, so your gut holds less when the drug is gone, and stored glycogen rebinds water as you eat more carbs.
 A two to four pound bounce is common and not real fat.
 Real regain, if it happens, builds slowly across the next several months.

-Fasting glucose may rise, especially in users who took GLP-1 for type 2 diabetes or prediabetes.
+Fasting glucose may rise, especially in people who took a GLP-1 for type 2 diabetes or prediabetes.
 This is the metabolic effect of the drug fading, not a new problem.
-If you have a glucose meter or a continuous glucose monitor, this is a moment to use it.
-GI side effects, the nausea, constipation, or reflux some users had on the drug, fade within a couple of weeks.
+GI side effects, the nausea, constipation, or reflux some people had on the drug, usually fade within a couple of weeks.
+Everyone responds differently, so use this as a rough map and bring anything that concerns you to your clinician.

 Related: when food noise comes back after stopping and withdrawal symptoms from GLP-1.